mmsalmanfaris/Quiet-Attic-Films-Production-Company/README.md

    ```
 4. **Set Up Database**: Ensure that the SSMS database is set up and configured properly (Not included).
 5. **Configure System**: Modify any necessary configuration files to tailor the system to your specific requirements on (Visual Studio).
-6. **Run Application**: Execute the application to start utilizing its features.
+6. **Run Application**: Execute the application to utilise its features.

 ## Wireframes of the system interface